two-torial/two-torial/docs/snippets/bemani/common/data_bad.md

-??? warning "If your data does not look like this"
+!!! danger "If your data does not look like this"

 	If you have `.dll` files next to your `data`, `prop`, etc.. folders: